JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 ```
 </div>

-If we plot these 506 team seasons with 'ppg vs. top 6' on the x-axis and ppg vs bottom 6' on the y-axis below, points below the diagonal line represent teams should were a true Robin Hood that season.
+If we plot these 506 team seasons with `ppg vs. top 6` on the x-axis and `ppg vs bottom 6` on the y-axis below, then teams below the diagonal line `y = x` were a true Robin Hood that season.

 <!-- html to show R code -->
 <a id="displayText" href="javascript:toggle(6);" markdown="1">